CRIM 108 - Directed Policing

 Please review this document first, before filling out any forms:

-You are required to submit BOTH of these forms to the course instructor:
+You are required to submit BOTH forms to the course instructor:

 - Fall 2023/Spring 2024 "Course Information & Acknowledgment" Download Form